araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

 ### Business task:
- - Using data gathered from non-Bellabeat devices, discover trends and insights to inform Bellabeat marketting strategies.
+ - Using data gathered from non-Bellabeat devices, discover trends and insights to inform Bellabeat marketing strategies.
- - Apply high-level trends and insights to a specific product, Bellabeat Spring, to provide specific suggestions for marketting efforts.
+ - Apply high-level trends and insights to a specific product, Bellabeat Spring, to provide specific suggestions for marketing efforts.

 ## PREPARE